As a veterinary family, we take care of each other. Hopefully, you never need to use the following resources.

 During business hours, please call 979.845.4427 for directions to the SSB.
 It is approximately a 10-minute walk from the VMBS.
 Upon arrival, let the staff know that you need help with a crisis.

 After hours, the HelpLine opens at 4:00 p.m. and runs through the night until 8:00 a.m. as well as all weekend long.
 The number is on the back of all A&M ID’s: 979.845.2700.

 If someone is struggling, but they are not in danger, please let the Professional Programs Office know your concerns.
 They can check in with the person and connect them to counseling services if needed.
 You can also complete a Tell Somebody Report online at tellsomebody.tamu.edu for non-emergencies.
 The form will route to the people who can assist.

-If you are struggling and would like to schedule an initial appointment, please register for counseling services online at the CAPS website and email the Veterinary Counselors afterward to request an appointment time, firstname.lastname@example.org.
+If you are struggling and would like to schedule an initial appointment, please register for counseling services online at the UHS website, or email the Veterinary Counselors afterward to request an appointment, email@example.com.